MicrosoftDocs/EMDocs/microsoft-365-enterprise/m365ehub.md

                                                 </div>
                                                 <div class="cardText">
                                                     <h3>Help employees filter relevant information and find answers faster</h3>
-                                                    <p>See how you can use Yammer Activity Report to understand your organization's level of engagement, use SharePoint to provide info such as news and training, streamline employee communication through Office 365 groups, and use Delve to help connect employees with peers and information.</p>
+                                                    <p>See how you can use Yammer Activity Report to understand your organization's level of engagement, use SharePoint to provide info such as news and training, and more.</p>
                                                 </div>
                                             </div>
                                         </div>